 Light pollution has become such a problem that an organization called the International Dark Sky Association (IDA) formed in 1988 to combat light pollution and preserve the night sky.
 Today, places that meet their high standards can become certified "dark sky places," which make them perfect for stargazing.
 These destinations are designated by their lack of artificial light or by having a lighting management plan that lessens the amount of light pollution in the area.
 A dark sky is ideal if you want to see the stars and planets without a telescope.

 Depending on where you go, you can see different parts of the galaxy.
 Some places, like Alaska, are great for viewing the Northern Lights.
 You can get good views of constellations like Orion or Ursa Minor.
 The most beautiful places to stargaze in the country also offer a stunning view of nature.
-Embark out into the darkness, and you will feel as if you have been transported to another world as you embrace dark skies and clear nights.
+Embark out into the darkness, and you will feel as if you have been transported to another world as you observe the planets, constellations, and other celestial bodies.

 Leading by example, Flagstaff was the world's first International Dark Sky Place, receiving its designation in 2001.
 You can stay within the city limits and still get a glorious view of the stars as long as you get far enough away from the areas with streetlights.
 The annual Flagstaff Star Party, which takes place in September, is one of the biggest stargazing parties in the United States—if you own a portable telescope, you can volunteer it as part of the viewings for the evening.